DOGE28/Zerto-Upgrade-Tutorial/README.md

 > Before proceeding, please verify you have completed all of the [Pre-Migration](#pre-migration) steps to ensure the migration goes smoothly!

 >[!IMPORTANT]
 > This is where you will want to take snapshots of both the Windows and Linux ZVMs. ***We **HIGHLY RECOMMEND** taking snapshots!*** There is a process to restore the Windows ZVM in the event of failure, but a snapshot is much easier and more convenient.
+You will also be required to redeploy the Linux ZVM in the event of a failed migration.
+A snapshot to the state just before migration means you don't have to redeploy!

 You will want to download the [Zerto Migration Tool](https://f002.backblazeb2.com/file/TDC-ShareFiles/Zerto_Software/ZvmlMigrationTool_585.zip) onto the Windows ZVM.